doyleLai/Raspberry-Pi-Captive-Portal/README.md

 A Captive Portal is usually the landing page for logging in before connecting to the internet.
 In fact, there is no need to really connect the hotspot clients to the internet.
 With this technology, you can use it for many other purposes.
 For example, you can use the webpage for data entry.
 This guideline focuses on how to create the captive portal but how you use the it is up to you.
 In the steps here, the captive portal is a simple echo system that displays the text that the user has submitted.

->In the repository file, there is a complete Wi-Fi configuration page for inputting Wi-Fi password to let the Raspberry Pi connect to a Wi-Fi network.
+>In the repository file, the captive portal is a Wi-Fi configuration page for inputting Wi-Fi password to let the Raspberry Pi connect to a Wi-Fi network.
 This is useful when you need to deploy the board in an environment where the Wi-Fi credentials cannot be pre-installed.
 You can modify the Flask app to suit your needs.

 This setup creates a virtual network interface on the network card.
 You can use the default interface to connect the Raspberry Pi to a Wi-Fi network.
 While on the same channel, you can use the virtual interface to create a hotspot to accept connections - no need for an extra Wi-Fi dongle!